Oregon gun storage law would be among the toughest in the US - WTMJ

 States that have passed laws requiring some level of firearms safe storage include California, Connecticut and New York, said Allison Anderman, senior counsel at Giffords.

-Colorado is set to join them.
-A bill requiring unattended firearms to be securely stored passed the Colorado General Assembly this month and is ready to be signed by the governor.

-It creates the offense of unlawful storage of a firearm if a person stores a gun knowing that a juvenile could access it without permission or if a resident of the premises is ineligible to possess a firearm.
+Similar bills this session have failed in Illinois, Kentucky, Montana, New Mexico and Virginia, Anderman said.

-Oregon’s bill is even broader.
-It mandates that gun owners secure unattended weapons with trigger locks or in locked compartments.
+Oregon’s bill mandates that gun owners secure unattended weapons with trigger locks or in locked compartments.
 Those who don’t would be strictly liable for any injuries or property damage.
 If a minor gets ahold of an unsecured firearm, the gun’s owner would face a maximum $2,000 fine.

 Tensions are running high as the Oregon Legislature considers this and other gun bills, even leading to death threats.